devvsakib/power-the-web/.github/ISSUE_TEMPLATE/branch----convert-react-.md

 name: BRANCH - "convert-react"
 about: Feature, Bug Issues
 title: '[BRANCH - "convert-react"]'
-labels: ''
+labels: hacktoberfest
 assignees: ''

 ---

-**Navigate to folder**
+## Navigate to the folder
-Check 2nd Branch, name- convert-react
+**Check 2nd Branch, name- convert-react
-Clone this, navigate to main-website folder,this is our main website we are converting into react website,
+Clone this, and navigate to main-website folder, this is the main website we are converting into react website after you have done, PR to the convert-react branch, not in the "main" branch.
+Add your details to contributors.json file.**

 ## Feature?
 Describe here